AlexanderValentini/LLM-course-code/DPO_implementation_EPFL/README.md

 For a reference implementation of DPO evaluation, see the model_dpo.py script.
 Look under the "AutoDPOModelForCausalLM" class and specifically at the get_logprobs and prediction_step_reward functions.
 These compute the rewards of the rejected and chosen samples (comparing the ground truth and model generations).

-Note that this might take too much time for one exercise and does not represent the whole training process, but it should mostly be seen as an inspiration.
+Note that this might take too much time for one exercise and does not represent the whole training process, but it should mostly be seen as an inspiration for a potential exercise about DPO (namely to implement the formulas from the paper).